 School librarians are responsible for creating an environment where collaboration and creative problem solving operation flourishes.

-His\her major task is to foster an environment of creativity, innovation, and openness to new conceptions, welcoming and encouraging input from others to procreate consensus.
+The school librarian job description involves fostering an environment of creativity, innovation, and openness to new conceptions, welcoming and encouraging input from others to procreate consensus.

 He/she will foresee future difficulties and continually retool to meet the challenges.

 The librarian also has the responsibility to give the overseer of the school necessary and relevant updates and reports.

 The individual receives books given to the school on donation and solicits for how to equip the library the more by the virtue in his/her public relation prowess.